 Calendar Book Updates

 Back by popular request, I have updated my “Write the Date” pages for those of you that do the calendar book!
 My district now has so many required programs that I could never hope to find the instructional time for something quite this educational, LOL!
 So I’ll have to shelve this idea for another year when more freedom is again granted.
-But it was very little trouble to change the dates to 2013, so here you go!
-You can download this project here.
+But it was very little trouble to change the dates to 2015-2016, so here you go!
+You can download the Calendar Book Pages here.
+Here are the Write the Date pages!